georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 Just like in school, a score (grade) of 100 is optimal, but if not, the closer to 100 the better, the closer to 0 the worst.
 The Logistic Regression model has a presicion score of 62.22% which is good but not great.

 **Recall** -
 A recall score is the converse of precision and if you add to the two together they equal (or should) 100%.
 The recall score is how well the model did in labeling fraud claims as fraud.
-Again, using this project as an example, you would take the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP))) and divide it by the total number of times the model CORRECTLY predicted a fraud was a fraud (**Total Positive** (TP)) + the total number of time the model INCORRECTLY predicted it was a non-fraud when it was actually a fraud (**False Negative** (FN)).
+Again, using this project as an example, you would take the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP))) and divide it by the total number of times the model CORRECTLY predicted a fraud was a fraud (**True Positive** (TP)) + the total number of time the model INCORRECTLY predicted it was a non-fraud when it was actually a fraud (**False Negative** (FN)).
+In other words, of all the frauds, whether predicted correctly or not, what is the percentage that were correctly predicted as fraud.

 <p align="center">
   <img src="/img/posts/fraud_prod/ss/recall.png"  />
 </p>

+This model's score is 73.8% which on the surface looks ok but you need to look at the precion score as well.
 Any recall score above 50% is good.
 Like a precison score, 100 is optimal, closer to 100 is better, closer to 0 is worst.
-This model's score is 73.8% which on the surface looks ok but you need to look at the precion score as well.
-Taking these two into consideration, it appears because of the low precision socre, it means that very few of our positive predictions are true.

 **F1 score**